Overcome The Labor Shortage In 2024 And Beyond

 Why are these workers not returning to their previous jobs?

-How to attract skilled shift workers
+How to stay competitive and attract skilled shift workers

-Since many of the industries affected by a potential labor shortage are service industries, attracting shift workers is critical to closing those gaps.
+Since many of the industries affected by a labor shortage are service industries, attracting shift workers is critical to closing those gaps.
 There are several creative ways to attract new workers.